Insider Selling: Spark Networks SE (NYSEAMERICAN:LOV) Major Shareholder Sells 10,000 Shares of Stock

-Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of Spark Networks stock in a transaction that occurred on Monday, January 25th.
-The shares were sold at an average price of $5.98, for a total value of $59,800.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Major shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the firm’s stock in a transaction dated Friday, January 29th.
+The shares were sold at an average price of $5.43, for a total value of $54,300.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

 Viii Lp Canaan also recently made the following trade(s):